mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 That was the easy out.

 After cresting _Munn_ and having 40 minutes on the clock, I tossed that easy plan out by turning north on _Ross-Durrance Road_.

-My legs felt okay and I thought I'd take a chance on with the punchy hills and headwind that would greet me by the time I got down to _West Saanich Road_.
+My legs and back were feeling good and I thought I'd take a chance on with the punchy hills and eventual headwind that would greet me by the time I got down to _West Saanich Road_.
 <!---->

 That decision was rewarded with a beautiNext to no traffic tonight.